-Date: December 19th, 2018/March 9th, 2019
+December 19th 2018/March 9th 2019

-Opening: Wednesday, December 19th, 2018@6PM
+Opening: Wednesday December 19th 2018@6PM

 Wormhole is the tale of a space-time journey.
 It is a black hole of common matrix that develops on parallel roads with similarities, trends, stylistic and formal contingencies that resemble each other, meeting halfway from two different points of view on the things that deal with both everyday life and fanciful imagination.
 It is the meeting point of two artists, Laurina Paperina and Albert Pinya, eviscerated and elaborated by a long genesis that needs to be set in a precise context of a few years ago.
 This journey has been proceeding on two levels: the human one linked to friendship which has consequently led to a second one, a professional relationship.
-Last but not least, the two artists have a similar approach to making art.
+Last but not least, the two artists share a similar approach to art making.

-(SYNCHRODESTINITY, SERENDIPITY, DYSTOPIA, FUTURE… [2018•2010•2008])
+(SYNCHRODESTINITY, SERENDIPITY, DYSTOPIA, FUTURE… [2018•2010•2008]) WHEN PINYA MET PAPERINA

 Do you think Albert and Laurina’s career paths crossed by chance?
 I don’t.
 They both met mine separately.
-First there was Paperina’s work Freak Show in the Travesía Cuatro gallery in 2008, which was like love at first sight.
-I was particularly attracted by her sense of irony, all her research is based on wit, sarcasm and sour milk, by using friendly language and the aesthetic taste of cartoon.
+At first there was Paperina’s work Freak Show in the Travesía Cuatro gallery in 2008, which was like love at first sight.
+I was particularly attracted by her sense of irony, all her research is based on wit, sarcasm and sour milk, by using friendly language and cartoons’ aesthetic taste.
 Talking and, openly criticizing the world of art from the inside, placing it in a kind of thoughtless reality are typical characteristics of Paperina.
 In 2010, a friend of mine contacted me and invited me to see the works of one of his friends as he was convinced I would like them.
-He sent me so many catalogues and publications and, I must admit, it took me quite some time to open that envelope and have a look at it (actually it was not a good period in my life).
+He then sent me so many catalogues and publications so, I must admit, it took me quite some time to open that envelope and have a look at it (actually it was not a good period in my life).
 At first glance I immediately liked his work, but I did not pay enough attention to it.
 Only some months later, I came across it when I moved house and this time I completely plunged into the painter’s universe while looking at the material.
-His language is particular and recognizable full of aliens and flying pigs expressed with a sharp, critical and ironical wit.
+His language is particular and recognizable as full of aliens and flying pigs expressed with a sharp, critical and ironical wit.
 I was happy that day (also because I had moved house)!
 Yes, my friend’s friend was Albert Pinya.
 Later, in 2011, during a trip to Lugano I had the opportunity to see Paperina’s works again, especially the project Hello Hell, on the occasion of an urban art festival, where she presented her range of works.

 […] The Mallorcan artist/curator Albert Pinya (Palma de Mallorca, 1985) met the work of the Italian artist Laurina Paperina (Rovereto, 1980) at an art fair in Berlin in 2008 where he was struck by an artistic flash of lightning.
 They were speaking the same language “simple and direct, we communicate important and transcendent things in an ironic way”, says Paperina.
-Some time later they met face to face in another fair in Bologna, there they became friends and shortly after the “super sheriff curator”, as she defines him, proposes to exhibit at the gallery Ferran Cano, “everything came spontaneously, it was as if we had known each other all our lives and as if we were predestined to meet”, says the artist.
+Some time later they met face to face at another fair in Bologna, there they became friends and shortly after the “super sheriff curator”, as she defines him, proposes her to exhibit at the Ferran Cano gallery, “everything came spontaneously, it was as if we had known each other all our lives and as if we were predestined to meet”, says the artist.
 That’s how Spaceballs was finally born. […]

 […] The poetry of uprooting and the representation of the evil under the form of garmonbozia, according to David Lynch’s postulates, under the form of corn as food, gives the artist the right to question himself and above all to rethink a whole series of values of today’s society, showing in a certain way, ironically, that everything is rotten and decayed; wishing to open their eyes, awakening their conscience, however, from a moderately optimistic point of view.
 Armed with great self-confidence, Pinya converts the Fragile Space, and by extension the rest of the cabin, to the red room, where the beings of the black loggia live, a sort of place in the middle of nowhere, where the notion of space-time does not exist […]

-[…] The set is completed by an audio responsible for the musical project Exorcismo, where it acoustically alters a poem that the artist recites, like a sound landscape, like modeling a three-dimensional collage […]
+[…] The set is completed by an audio responsible for the musical project Exorcismo, where it acoustically alters a poem that the artist recites, like a sound landscape, like modelling a three-dimensional collage […]

 According to the postulates of the psychologist Carl Jung, who coined the term “synchronicity” to refer to the “simultaneity of two events linked by sense and not by chance”, he concluded that there is a connection between the individual and his environment.
 This connection sometimes generates attraction eventually creating coincident circumstances, which have a specific value for the people who are living it, with a symbolic meaning.
 So, could Pinya and Paperina (and I) have been part of a synchronous experience and receive the influx of Unus Mundus, that hidden world Jung talks about and that permeates everything we know?
-Without doubt, and from the perspective of time (conceived according to Cartesian), both exhibitions are the prelude to Wormhole, or perhaps they are already Wormhole.
+Without doubt, and from the perspective of time (according to Descartes), both exhibitions are the prelude to Wormhole, or perhaps they are already Wormhole.
 It could be the result of a regression to a life passed through that space tunnel, from that hypothetical shortcut through space-time, in order to be exactly like that, to indicate the way towards Wormhole, a joint exhibition, with four-handed works, but also a single duo.
 A path from the future to the past, which modifies everything that is necessary.
 Thus, everything that happened has to happen, or more simply coexist in this holographic universe where past, present and future take place simultaneously.